-Older adults generally schedule appointments to see the attorneys one-on-one at the Legal Aid office.
-If they cannot make it to the office, telephone appointments and home visits are scheduled when appropriate.
-Legal Aid also provides appointments at Senior Coastsiders for those who live on the coast if they prefer.
-In addition, periodic clinics are scheduled at senior centers or senior housing complexes for some services, such as Advance Directives for Health Care.
+Most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid Office.
+When appropriate, a home visit may be scheduled.
+Older adults may also access Legal Services in person at community locations.
+Legal Aid provides appointments at Senior Coastsiders for those who live on the coast.
+Periodic clinics are scheduled at senior centers or senior housing complexes for some services, such as Advance Directives for Health Care.

-10. Identify the major types of legal issues that are handled by the TIII-B legal provider(s) in your PSA.
+10. Identify the major types of legal issues that are handled by the Title III-B legal provider(s) in your PSA.
 Discuss (please include new trends of legal problems in your area):